-A call to end all forms of violence Following the brutal murder of a young mother, Ms Jenelyn Kennedy, human rights, civil society and other professional groups have called for an end to all forms of violence.

-One of those groups was the Catholic Professionals Society
+A call to end all forms of violence Following the brutal murder of a young mother, Ms Jenelyn Kennedy, human rights, civil society and other professíonal groups have called for an end to all forms of violence.
+One of those groups was the Catholic Professionals Society women and vulnerable persons and groups," they stated.
+"The enforcement agents of Government must seriously, professionally and faithfully enforce the laws.
+We cannot call for more laws when we cannot enforce the laws we already have for the protection of our people especially the vulnerable persons and groups

 PNG.
 "Despite much effort both by the public and private sectors on awareness against Gender Based Violence (GBV) it seems this evil has no end.
 This is unacceptable.
 This behaviour is evil that must be eradicated.
-We call on the Government, churches and communities to double efforts in protecting our women and vulnerable persons and groups," they stated.
+We call on the Government, churches and communities to double efforts in protecting our